Image Description Elements

 The password for this user account.
 It can be provided either in cleartext form or encrypted.
 An encrypted password can be created using

-as follows:$ openssl passwd -1 -salt xyz PASSWORD
+opensslas follows:$ openssl passwd -1 -salt xyz PASSWORD

-.
+pwdformatattribute and setting its value toplain.
 KIWI NG will then encrypt the password prior to the user being added to the system.Warning

 plain text passwords

-We do not recommend plain passwords as they will be readable in the image configuration in plain text
+We do not recommend plain passwords, as they will be readable in the image configuration in plain text.

 All specified users and groups will be created if they do not already exist.
-The defined users will be part of the group(s) specified with the groups attribute or belong to the default group as configured in the system.
-If specified the first entry in the groups list is used as the login group.
+The defined users will be part of the group(s) specified with the

 Additionally, the following optional attributes can be specified: